What to Bring

 - Wrapped Yankee Swap Item (for Friday evening)

-You will need 3 pair of skis: Race SKATE, Race CLASSIC, and Practice CLASSIC for skiing on while your race classic skis are being waxed. (a good pair of waxless is ok)
+You will need 3 pair of skis: Race SKATE, Race CLASSIC, and Practice (waxless) CLASSIC for skiing on while your race classic skis are being waxed.
+Put your name on everything!

 All skis should be clean and glide waxed to LF level.
-(Check website for wax recommendation Wednesday of race week by 7:PM) Kick zones need to be clearly marked both sides and lightly sanded.
+(Check website for wax recommendation Wednesday of race week by 7:PM) Kick zones need to be lightly sanded and clearly marked on both sides.

 Because you’re not always skiing!
 Wicking type under-layers.
 Chemical hand warmers if it's bitter cold.